 9. Read more Alternatives

-In Alternatives’ recent Art + Media issue, Don Alexander and Christine Krumrey’s "The Agitator’s Library" discussed four great books for action: Creative Community Organizing: A Guide for Rabble-Rousers, Activists, and Quiet Lovers of Justice by Si Kahn; Collective Visioning: How Groups Can Work Together for a Just and Sustainable Future by Linda Stout; Citizen You: Doing Your Part to Change the World by Jonathan Tisch with Karl Weber; and The Troublemaker’s Teaparty: A Manual for Effective Citizen Action by Charles Dobson.
+Don Alexander and Christine Krumrey’s "The Agitator’s Library" review essay in Art & Media 39.3 on four great books for action: Creative Community Organizing by Si Kahn; Collective Visioning by Linda Stout; Citizen You by Jonathan Tisch with Karl Weber; and The Troublemaker’s Teaparty by Charles Dobson.

 Working on environmental issues in countries other than Canada?
 Get inspired by Marie Dixon Frisch as she reads her piece from 2008, Victory at Pear Tree Bottom, about the battle to stop an international hotel development in Jamaica.